El Shaddai: Occurrences

-The name Shaddai is often used in parallel to El later in the Book of Job, once thought to be one of the oldest books of the Bible, though now more commonly dated to a later period.
+The name Shaddai is used with El later in the Book of Job, which was once thought to be among the oldest books of the Hebrew Bible but is dated to a later period by most scholars.

-The Septuagint often translates Shaddai or El Shaddai just as "God" or "my God", and in at least one passage (Ezekiel 10:5) it is transliterated ("θεὸς σαδδαΐ").
-In other places (such as Job 5:17) it appears as "Almighty" ("παντοκράτωρ"), and this word features in other translations as well, such as the 1611 King James Version.
+The Septuagint often translates Shaddai or El Shaddai as simply "God" or "my God," but at least once also in Ezekiel 10:5 transliterates Shaddai ("θεὸς σαδδαΐ")in Ezekiel 10:5 In other places, it appears as "Almighty" (παντοκράτωρ),(Job 11:7, Job 22:17, Job 22:25, Job 23:16, Job 27:2, Job 34:12, Job 35:13) which is used in some translations like the King James Version.

-Etymology
+Etymology and meaning

-Shaddai related to wilderness or mountains
+Shaddai related to the wilderness

-According to Ernst Knauf, El Shaddai means "God of the Wilderness" and originally would not have had a doubled d.
-He argues that it is a loanword from Israelian Hebrew, where the word had a sh sound, into Judean Hebrew and hence, Biblical Hebrew, where it would have been śaday with the sound śin.
-In this theory, the word is related to the word śadé "the (uncultivated) field", the area of hunting (as in the distinction between beasts of the field, חיות השדה, and cattle, בהמות).
-He points out that the name is found in Thamudic inscriptions (as ʾlšdy), in a personal name Śaday ʾammī used in Egypt from the Late Bronze Age until Achaemenid times, and even in the Punic language name ʿbdšd "Servant of Shadé or Shada".
+According to Ernst Knauf, El Shaddai means "God of the Wilderness" and did not originally have a doubled d.
+He argues that Shaddai is a loanword from Israelien Hebrew, where the word had a sh sound, into Judean Hebrew and hence, Biblical Hebrew, where it would have been śaday with the sound śin.
+In this theory, the word is related to śadé (שָׂדֶה, "[uncultivated] field, countryside").
+He points out that the name is found in Thamudic inscriptions (ʾlšdy), in a personal name Śaday ʾammī used in Egypt from the Late Bronze Age until Achaemenid times, and even in the Punic language name ʿbdšd ("servant of Shadé/Shada").

+Shaddai referring to a mountain

-Another theory is that Shaddai is a derivation of a Semitic root that appears in the Akkadian language shadû ("mountain") and shaddāʾû or shaddûʾa "mountain-dweller", one of the names of Amurru.
-This theory was popularized by W. F. Albright, but was somewhat weakened when it was noticed that the doubling of the medial d is first documented only in the Neo-Assyrian Empire.
+In a theory popularized by W. F. Albright, Shaddai comes from a Semitic root found in shadû (𒊭𒀜𒁺𒌑, "mountain") and in shaddāʾû/shaddûʾa ("mountain-dweller"), a name of Amurru.
+This theory was somewhat weakened when it was noticed that the doubling of the medial d is first documented only in the Neo-Assyrian Empire.
 However, the doubling in Hebrew might possibly be secondary.
-According to this theory, God is seen as inhabiting a holy mountain, a concept not unknown in ancient West Asian religion, and also evident in the Syriac Christianity writings of Ephrem the Syrian, who places the Garden of Eden on an inaccessible mountaintop.
+According to this theory, God is seen as inhabiting a holy mountain, a concept not unknown in ancient West Asian religion; Ephrem the Syrian places the Garden of Eden on an inaccessible mountaintop.

-The term El Shaddai may mean "god of the mountains", referring to the Mesopotamian divine mountain.
-This could also refer to the Israelite camp's stay at biblical Mount Sinai where God gave Moses the Ten Commandments.
-According to Stephen L. Harris, the term was "one of the patriarchal names for the Mesopotamian tribal god".
-In Exodus 6:3, El Shaddai is identified explicitly with the God of Abraham and with Yahweh.
+In a similar theory, El Shaddai means "God of the Mountains," in reference to the Mesopotamian divine mountain, though this could also refer to the biblical Mount Sinai where God gave Moses the Ten Commandments.
+According to Stephen L. Harris, the term was "one of the patriarchal names for the Mesopotamian tribal god."
+In the Book of Exodus, El Shaddai is identified explicitly with the God of Abraham and with Yahweh.
 The term El Shaddai appears chiefly in Genesis, only with a fertility association.